How to find Nth highest salary from a table?

 - To find the 3rd highest sal set n = 3 and so on.

 Let’s check to find 3rd highest salary:

 - DENSE_RANK computes the rank of a row in an ordered group of rows and returns the rank as a NUMBER.
 The ranks are consecutive integers beginning with 1.

 - This function accepts arguments as any numeric data type and returns NUMBER.

 - As an analytic function, DENSE_RANK computes the rank of each row returned from a query with respect to the other rows, based on the values of the value_exprs in the order_by_clause.

-- In the above query the rank is returned based on sal of the employee table.
-In case of tie, it assigns equal rank to all the rows.
+- In the above query, the rank is returned based on the sal of the employee table.
+In the case of a tie, it assigns equal rank to all the rows.

 CREATE TABLE `Employee` ( `ENAME` varchar(225) COLLATE utf8_unicode_ci NOT NULL, `SAL` bigint(20) unsigned NOT NULL, PRIMARY KEY (`ENAME`) ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;